Updated on 20 Feb, 2025

 Juxtaposition in UX design is crucial in creating effective and engaging user interfaces.

-By strategically placing elements, designers can guide the user’s attention, simplify interactions, and enhance the overall aesthetic of a product.
+By strategically placing elements, designers can guide the user’s attention, simplify interactions, and enhance a product’s overall aesthetic.

 Let’s dive into the details of these principles, incorporating juxtaposition examples for better understanding.